egison/typed-egison/README.md

 ## Built-in Types
 The bult-in types of Egison are
-Char, String, Bool, Integer, Tuple, Collection, Fun, Pattern, Matcher, MatcherClause, TypeVar and Any.
+Char, String, Bool, Integer, Tuple, Collection, Fun, Pattern, Matcher, TypeVar and Any.

 ### Char, String, Bool, Integer
 You can check the type of a expression using `print-type-of`.